gothaw/exercism-java/README.md

 # exercism-java

-Collection of exercism java problems
+Collection of exercism java solutions

 https://exercism.org/tracks/java

+This includes my solution for a problem along with the top-rated community solution.